-- provide management with accurate information about their child's health needs, medical conditions and medication requirements on the enrolment form - provide the Service with a Medical Management Plan prior to enrolment of their child if required - develop a Medical Risk Minimisation Plan for their child in collaboration with management and educators and the child's medical practitioner for long-term medication plans - develop a Medical Communication Plan in collaboration with management and educators - notify educators verbally when children are taking any short-term medications (at home) - complete and sign an Administration of Medication Record for their child requiring any medication to be administered by educators/staff whilst at the Service, including signing and dating it for inclusion in the child's medication records - update Medical Management Plan before the expiration date or as the child's medication needs change - for infants under 3 months old, parents/guardians will be notified immediately for any fever over 38°C for immediate medical assistance - be requested to sign consent to use creams and lotions - keep prescribed medications in original containers with pharmacy labels.
-Please understand that medication will only be administered as directed by the medical practitioner and only to the child to whom the medication has been prescribed.
-Expired medications will not be administered. - adhere to our Service's Incident, Injury, Trauma and Illness Policy and Dealing with Infectious Diseases

-Policy - keep children away at home while any symptoms of an illness remain - keep children at home for 24 hours from commencing antibiotics to ensure they have no side effects to the medication - NOT leave any medication in children's bags - give any medication for their children to an educator who will provide the family with an Administration of Medication Record to complete

-• complete the Administration of Medication Record and the educator will sign to acknowledge the receipt of the medication
+- provide management with accurate information about their child's health needs, medical conditions and medication requirements on the enrolment form - provide the Service with a Medical Management Plan prior to enrolment of their child if required - develop a Medical Risk Minimisation Plan for their child in collaboration with management and educators and the child's medical practitioner for long-term medication plans - develop a Medical Communication Plan in collaboration with management and educators - notify educators verbally when children are taking any short-term medications (at home) - provide written authorisation on the Administration of Medication Record for their child requiring any medication to be administered by educators/staff whilst at the Service, including signing and dating it for inclusion in the child's medication records - update Medical Management Plan annually or as the child's medication needs change - for infants under 3 months old, parents/guardians will be notified immediately for any fever over 38°C for immediate medical assistance - be requested to sign consent to use creams and lotions (over the counter medications) - keep prescribed medications in original containers with pharmacy labels.
+Please understand that prescribed medication will only be administered as directed by the medical practitioner and only to the child to whom the medication has been prescribed.
+Expired medications will not be administered. - adhere to our Service's Incident, Injury, Trauma and Illness Policy and Dealing with Infectious Diseases Policy - keep children away at home while any symptoms of an illness remain - keep children at home for 24 hours from commencing antibiotics to ensure they have no side effects to the medication - NOT leave any medication in children's bags - give any medication for their children to an educator who will provide the family with an Administration of Medication Record to complete - complete the Administration of Medication Record and the educator will sign to acknowledge the receipt of the medication - provide any herbal/ naturopathic remedies or non-prescription medications (including paracetamol) with a letter from a GP detailing the child's name and dosage.